MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-global-option-sets-solution-explorer.md

 While viewing global option sets, select the option set you want to edit to open the panel to edit it.

-Except for changing the **Name** field value or the number **Value** assigned to an option, you can make any of the changes you can when creating the global option set.
+Except for changing the **Name** column value or the number **Value** assigned to an option, you can make any of the changes you can when creating the global option set.

 > [!NOTE]
 > You cannot edit an option set if it is part of a managed solution.
 To edit managed solution option sets, you will have to contact the solution owner.